 One of the biggest security flaws with SMS 2FA is the possibility of SMS interception.
 This occurs when a malicious actor intercepts the SMS message containing the verification code.
 They then use this code to gain access to the user’s account even if they don’t know the password.
 This is done through techniques such as SIM swapping where the attacker takes control of the victim’s cell phone number.

-SMS 2FA is also vulnerable to social engineering attacks.
-This occurs when a hacker tricks the user into giving them their verification code, either through a phone call or an email, by spoofing as a person or representative from an organization that you trust.
+Social engineering attacks occur when a hacker tricks the user into giving them their verification code, either through a phone call or an email, by spoofing as a person or representative from an organization that you trust.
 For example, the cybercriminal might pretend to be from a bank or an online retailer and ask the user to provide their authentication code or one-time password for account security purposes.

 Delays in Receiving SMS